jelly/cockpit/test/NEW.md

 * expensive - runs all expensive tests (usually tests which reboot/generate a new initramfs)
 * other - runs all non-networking/storage/expensive tests.

-Cockpit's tests are split up in scenario's to heavily parallize and allow for faster retrying.
+Cockpit's tests are split up in scenario's to heavily parallize our testing and allow for faster retrying.

-The script prepares an Virtual machine image for the given `TEST_OS` and then runs the tests by calling `test/common/run-tests` with the provided tests.
+The `test/run` prepares an Virtual machine image for the given `TEST_OS` and then runs the tests by calling `test/common/run-tests` with the provided tests.
 This Python program collects all the provided tests and splits them up in `serial` and `parallel` tests. `serial` tests are what our test library calls